-When the First Fleet arrived in Australia in 1788 it was considered to be a continent which was terra nullius (land belonging to no-one).
-This view was based on the assumption that the Indigenous inhabitants of the continent were too primitive to have a recognised legal system or lawful possession of the land.
-At that time in history, where 'uninhabited' lands were settled by the English, English laws immediately applied to the settled lands.
+When the First Fleet arrived in 1788, Australia was considered to be a continent that was terra nullius (land belonging to no one).
+This view was based on the assumption that the indigenous inhabitants of the continent did not have a recognised legal system or lawful possession of the land.
+At that time, when 'uninhabited' lands were settled by the English, English laws immediately applied to the settled lands.
 Indigenous laws and customs, including native title to land, were not recognised.

 The Australian Courts Act 1828 (UK) made it clear that all laws in force in England at the date of enactment applied in the courts of New South Wales and Tasmania (then Van Diemen's Land), and as new colonies gained independence, they also became subject to English law, inheriting a court and parliamentary system based on the system in force in England.